The team building AI care documentation for long-term care.

 Yusuf's great-grandfather had Alzheimer's.
 He repeated himself so often it became a running joke in the family.
 He'd just forget what he said a minute ago.
 What wasn't funny was when the nurse on the next shift didn't have what he'd told the last one.
 Then things broke.
 The fix, in hindsight, was simple.
 Say it once at the bedside.
 Keep it.
 Hand it off clean.

-Laith has seen shifts on California LTC floors.
-The pattern repeats: nurses leave the bedside to catch up on charts, shifts run late, good nurses burn out and leave the profession.
+Laith has seen shifts on California long-term care floors.
+The pattern repeats: staff leave the bedside to catch up on charts, shifts run late, good people burn out and leave the profession.

 Documentation should end when the shift ends.